 Spring.
-1(1-0) P: EPI 826B and (LCS 829 or concurrently) R: Approval of department.
+1(1-0) P: (EPI 826B or EPI 826) and (LCS 829 or concurrently) R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.

 Critical appraisal of applied epidemiological studies, use of real applications to solve design and data analysis problem, and communication of findings to public health researchers, oral/written reports on intermediate and final results of case studies